resque/resque/README.markdown

 optimized for REE (but work on MRI and JRuby), tell you what they're doing, and expect failure.

-Resque queues are persistent, support atomic, constant time push and pop (thanks to Redis), provide visibility into their contents, and store jobs as simple JSON packages.
+Resque queues are persistent; support constant time, atomic push and pop (thanks to Redis); provide visibility into their contents; and store jobs as simple JSON packages.

 The Resque frontend tells you what workers are doing, what workers are not doing, what queues you're using, what's in those queues, provides general usage stats, and helps you track failures.

-Resque is currently used to process millions of jobs each week by GitHub.

 The Blog Post
 -------------

 For the backstory, philosophy, and history of Resque's beginnings, please see [the blog post][0].

 Overview
 --------